drmaize/ThermoAlign/README.md

-Edit the pipeline.sh file to include necessary PBS options for torque submissions on a cluster.
+If required, users may edit the pipeline.sh file to include necessary PBS options for torque submissions on a cluster.